nicklockwood/layout/README.md

 ## Installation

 Layout is provided as a standalone Swift framework that you can use in your app.
-It works with Swift 3.2 and 4.0, has no dependencies, and is not tied to any particular package management solution.
+It works with Swift 3.2 and 4.0, and is not tied to any particular package management solution.

 To install Layout using CocoaPods, add the following to your Podfile: